-Use of Handbells as part of the Hymns and Songs for Living recording may seem unusual.
-The use of handbells as an accompaniment to singing of congregational hymns is not a common, everyday choice.
-Handbells are most commonly used as a performing instrument, occassionally in combination with other instruments.
+Use of Hand Bells and Hand Chimes as part of the Hymns and Songs for Living recording may seem unusual.
+The use of Hand Bells and/or Hands Chimes as an accompaniment to singing of congregational hymns is not a common, everyday choice.
+Hand Bells are quite percussive and are most commonly used as a performing instrument, occassionally in combination with other instruments.
+Hand Chimes are a bit more mellow and friendly to vocal singing.
 So how did they get included on the Hymn and Songs for Living recording?

-The story here has similarities to other stories on this website.
+This story has similarities to other stories on this website.
 Examples include:

-In the case of handbells, David's meeting at Duncan Memorial United Methodist Church to arrange use of their pipe organ to replace the electronic keyboard simulated organ accompaniments, caused him to notice the church's set of handbells temporarily sitting on the side of the room.
-Upon observing the handbells being in the pastor's office where they were meeting, he was informed they were only there temporarily, while the choir room was being refurbished.
+In the case of Hand Bells, which led to Hand Chimes, David's meeting at Duncan Memorial United Methodist Church to arrange use of their pipe organ to replace the electronic keyboard simulated organ accompaniments, caused him to notice the church's set of Hand Bells temporarily sitting on the side of the room.
+Upon observing the Hand Bells being in the pastor's office where they were meeting, he was informed they were only there temporarily, while the choir room was being refurbished.
 Was that just by serendipitous happenstance, or destiny?

-All the music that could be found on the web for this hymn, Just A Closer Walk with Thee, were for performance by handbells as the solo insturments, versus being an accompaniment to vocalist singing the song, plus, the performance scores were not in the key of the hymn from the hymnal.
+All the music that could be found on the web for both hymns, Just A Closer Walk with Thee and Amazing Grace, were for performance by Hand Bells as the solo instruments, versus being an accompaniment to vocalists singing the hymns, plus, the performance scores were not in the keys of the hymns from the hymnals.

 Therefore, Mr. Goettee contacted a number of persons listed on the Handbell Musicians' Association webpage where they indicated they wrote arrangements.

 (If anyone is interested, the Handbell Musicians' Association webpage for handbell clinicians can be found at Handbell Clinicians.)